NikkelM/Hades-II-MusicMakerRandomizer/README.md

 ## Configuration

 By default, the mod will only randomize from unlocked songs.
-You can change this behaviour by setting the `AllSongs` option to `true`.
+You can change this behaviour by setting the `allSongs` option to `true`.
 **Spoiler Warning**: Note that this will include songs that are not yet unlocked in the game, e.g. from future regions or bosses.

-To disable the mod through the config, simply set `Enabled` to `false`.
+To disable the mod through the config, simply set `enabled` to `false`.

-## Compatibility

-This mod should be compatible with all other mods, including those adding songs to the Music Maker or modifying it in other ways.
-If this is not the case for a mod, please let me know by opening an issue.